Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Experiment

-Given that previous comparative experiments indicate that transformer-based models typically achieve higher accuracy, we performed a comprehensive comparison of all transformer-based methods regarding parameters, inference time, and OA results, as presented in Table~\ref{table:time}.
-In our performance evaluation, the proposed SFormer exhibited strong competitiveness and achieved a good balance between precision and efficiency in four benchmark datasets.
-Regarding model parameters, our SFormer has fewer parameters than the transformer-based state-of-the-art methods GAHT and GSCViT.
-Although the inference time of SFormer is slightly higher than that of the comparison methods, it outperforms SpectralFormer.
-These results suggest that SFormer successfully achieves an optimal trade-off between computational resource usage and the ability to capture complex features.
+\textbf{(4) Computation Cost Analysis.} Given that previous comparative experiments indicate that transformer-based models typically achieve higher accuracy, we performed a comprehensive comparison of these methods regarding parameters, inference time, and OA results, as presented in Table~\ref{table:time}.
+In our performance evaluation, the proposed DSFormer exhibited strong competitiveness and achieved a good balance between precision and efficiency in four benchmark datasets.
+Regarding model parameters, our DSFormer has fewer parameters than the state-of-the-art methods GAHT and GSCViT.
+For inference time, DSFormer is faster than SpectralFormer while achieving higher OAs.
+We believe the efficiency of DSFormer is primarily influenced by the grouping strategy in TSFTB, which generates a large number of tokens for subsequent self-attention calculations.
+In summary, these results suggest that DSFormer enables a good trade-off between computational resource usage and complex scene perception.